X

 4. Validating the customer journey map

 As well as gathering the internal view, it is important to speak with customers to learn more about the processes from their experiences.
 It is often only necessary to do a small number of depth interviews to achieve this.
 Again, looking back at ‘what does success look like’ will inform the design.
-You may only need to speak to customers about a certain element of the journey, or speak to certain job roles.
+You may only need to speak to customers about a certain element of the journey, or speak to certain types of decision-makers to gather an understanding of customer sentiment, and identify where improvements can be made.

 5. Visualizing the output

 We would recommend that much consideration is given to the final output.
 Ultimately this is what you and your colleagues will be using to improve the customer experience.
-There are many creative ways that the map can be visualized – from giant posters, booklets, excel spread sheets or Prezi.
-It needs to be something that is easy to understand, easily shared and can generate the actions you want.
+There are many creative ways that the map can be visualized – from giant posters, booklets, excel spread sheets or videos.
+It needs to be easy to understand, easily shared and can generate the actions you want.

 Closing Thoughts

 Customers are the greatest advocates of a brand or specific product or service: they tell stories and they make recommendations.
-They have the power to infect others with their enthusiasm for adoption, and therefore have to be seen as a core element of long-term strategic growth.
+They have the power to infect others with their enthusiasm for adoption, but also have the ability to influence against adoption, and hence focus on them is essential for long-term strategic growth.